HASwitchPlate/openHASP-docs/docs/design/file-editor.md

 # File Editor

-Since v0.6.0 there is a native file browser included on ESP32.
+There is a file browser included in the web UI of the plate.
-You can use it to upload, download and edit files on the flash partition of the ESP32.
+You can use it to upload, edit, download and delete files on the flash partition of the ESP32.

 Click on the File Editor button on the Main Webpage: